RJColeman/tools/README.md

 For each line in the provided file, this script will:

-1. attempt to access http://[ip or url]/
+1. attempt to access http://[ip or url] and https://[ip or url]
-2. pull down content found at http://[ip or url]/
+2. pull down content found at http://[ip or url] and https://[ip or url]
 3. check if content matches known default server web pages
 4. if page not found or content matches, prints tab delimited output detailing findings